technicated/ts-enums/README.md

   | Case<'array', Person[]>
 ```

 You can access the payload on an instance of your enum using the `p` property.
-However, doing this outside of an `if` / `switch` / whatever will return a value whose type is _the union of the types of all the payloads_, since TypeScript cannot know the exact case of the enum instance.
+However, doing this outside of an `if` / `switch` / conditional will return a value whose type is _the union of the types of all the payloads_, since TypeScript cannot know the exact case of the enum instance.

 ```typescript
 function makeEnumWithPayload(): WithPayload { ... }